 On the other hand, rework is created when something goes wrong in the analysis or implementation stages, which could have been avoided with more diligence or clarity.

 Diligence in designing solutions can reduce or even eliminate rework.

 Today’s IT projects involve a broad gamut of expertise from cross-functional teams such as business, security, compliance, infrastructure, procurement and technology.

 This complexity requires high levels of collaboration on, possibly, multiple projects running simultaneously.

 Problems of efficient collaboration can threaten knowledge sharing, decision-making, planning and time-management tasks in a large and complex social group.
 They become more acute in the following situations:

 - The group is dynamic, with members popping in and out from different projects or outside the organization.
 Under such conditions, teams have little time to know each other and get familiar with each other’s modus operandi.
 Maintaining a coherent and functioning structure requires mature processes and a strong organizational culture. information should be readily available and easily accessible by newcomers.

 - The project is sizeable, with many software and hardware products incorporated into the solution and where no single person is an expert in the whole stack.
 There is a need in this situation for people to be able to see the big picture without having to hunt around for information.

-- The project involves cross-functional teams from project management, development, testing and QA, and DevOps.
+- The project involves cross-functional teams from project management, development, testing and quality assurance, and DevOps.
 Challenges can be compounded when people are operating on misaligned schedules and priorities.